 Challenges With In-App Help

-In-app help is pretty amazing and can do a lot of great things for your organization.
+In-app help is fantastic and can do great things for your organization.
 It’s not perfect, though.
 There are some challenges when working with in-app help and putting it into an application.

-One of the great things about modern software is that it’s always changing and being improved.
+One of the great things about modern software is it’s constantly changing and improving.
 Unfortunately, that also introduces challenges for in-app help.
-This one may not be unique to in-app help but the more you create, the more challenging it is to keep it all up-to-date with changing applications.
+This one may not be unique to in-app help, but the more you create, the more challenging it is to keep up-to-date with changing applications.

 There is a twist to the difficulties with in-app help, though.
-Sometimes a change in an application can completely break a guide.
-That means it’s not simply outdated, it may not work at all which means employees aren’t getting the help they need.
+Sometimes, a change in an application can completely break a guide.
+That means it’s not outdated; it may not work, so employees aren’t getting the help they need.

-So, while in-app help is a great resource for helping employees use company software better, it’s not all roses.
-There are some downsides and those challenges can vary on your organization, software development speed, employees managing in-app help, or any other number of things.
+So, while in-app help is an excellent resource for helping employees use company software better, it’s not all roses.
+There are some downsides, and those challenges can vary depending on your organization, software development speed, employees’ management of in-app help, or other factors.

 Wrap Up

-Whatever you call it: in-app help, in-app support, in-app guides, contextual help, or anything else it’s all the same thing and typically deployed through a digital adoption platform.
+Whatever you call it (in-app help, in-app support, in-app guides, contextual help, or anything else), it’s all the same and typically deployed through a digital adoption platform.
 It’s a way to help employees (or customers) use an application better right in the application.

-There are tons of different ways you can use in-app help to help employees use your company applications better.
-Some of the tools at your disposal with in-app help are onboarding, walkthroughs, training videos, tooltips, feedback, and alerts.
+There are many different ways to use in-app help to help employees use company applications better.
+Some tools available with in-app help are onboarding, walkthroughs, training videos, tooltips, feedback, and alerts.

-If you’re thinking about implementing in-app help for your organization software, schedule a free consultation to talk about your project.
+If you’re considering implementing in-app help for your organization software, schedule a free consultation to discuss your project.
 We can help you take advantage of all that in-app help has to offer.